 Treatment for Worms in Dogs

-The easiest way to treat worms in dogs is through prevention.
+The best way to protect your dog is through prevention.
 To prevent worms in puppies and adult dogs, it’s important to:

-• Provide proper environmental hygiene, such as cleaning up poop immediately, treating your yard for fleas, ticks, and mosquitoes, and routinely grooming your dog.
+• Provide proper environmental hygiene, such as cleaning up poop immediately.

 • Properly deworm pregnant dogs.